wp-plugins/facebook-comment-by-vivacity/readme.txt

 Tags: Facebook Comments, Comments , Social Plugin, Facebook, Comment ,Social, Open Graph, Opengraph, Protocol , XFBML , HTML5 , Moderation , Moderator, shortcode , template , template shortcode , WP comments , WP default comments.
 License: GPLv2 or later
 Requires at least:3.0
-Tested up to: 4.2
+Tested up to: 4.2.2
-Stable tag: 1.0.9
+Stable tag: 1.2

 == Description ==

-A simple Facebook Comments plugin for your website.It`s a social plugin for enables Facebook users commenting on your site.There are options for enable Facebook comments on posts/pages/home and also you can control accessibility of it on pages of your website.
+A simple Facebook Comments plugin for your website.
+It's a social plugin for enables Facebook users commenting on your site.
+There are options for enable Facebook comments on posts/pages/home and also you can control accessibility of it on pages of your website.

 You cab also customize setting for following features: